ryEllison/3DViz/README.md

 Once 3DViz is launched, the user should select a dataset via the browser button.
-The data file should be structured such that each column represents a vector of data.
-For example:
+The data file should be structured such that each column represents a vector of data (table below).
+Once data is loaded, user controls can be manipulated to select vectors of data to plot, alter characteristics of the plot, and export different versions as .pdf files.

 <img src="./rmd/fts/tbl.png" style="display: block; margin: auto;" />

-Once data is loaded, user controls can be manipulated to select vectors of data to plot, alter characteristics of the plot, and export different versions as .pdf files.

 # Local 3DViz